TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 ##### General Characteristics of the Creation

-* The macro uses a right handed coordinate system like FreeCAD (specified in [However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.camera](#camera))
+* The workbench uses a right handed coordinate system like FreeCAD (specified in [However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.camera](#camera))
-* The macro creates all objects at <0, 0, 0> and translates the objects later.
+* The workbench creates all objects at <0, 0, 0> and translates the objects later.
 The reason for that is, that POV-Ray rotates an object independently from its position around <0, 0, 0>, FreeCAD rotates relative to the object.

 ##### Rough Steps